-In order to assist students in meeting these GEC learning outcomes, the Composition Program at Southern Miss has identified specific learning outcomes for each of its first-year writing courses that are meant to complement the GEC outcomes and are based on the WPA Outcomes Statement for First-Year Composition.
+In order to assist students in meeting these GEC learning outcomes, The Composition Program at Southern Miss has identified specific learning outcomes for each of its first-year writing courses that are meant to complement the GEC outcomes and are based on the WPA Outcomes Statement for First-Year Composition.
 At the completion of ENG 102, students will:

 - have a deeper appreciation for how rhetorical situations influence reading, writing, speaking, and thinking;

 - be able to engage texts more critically, and to more appropriately and accurately incorporate the ideas of others in writing;